yrikw/marketplace_app/README.md

 3. Food waste accounts for more than five per cent of Australia’s greenhouse gas emissions
 <br>
 As I discussed there is no platform for seller to sell home grown vegetables, so people sometimes throw food away even if the food is not expired or uneatble.
-The food waste is an one of the global problem and we need to work on it as a personal and community.
+The food waste is one of the global problem and we need to work on it as a personal and community.
 The goal of this project is to reduce food waste at home.
-It will also help accelerate local trade market and it revitalises local economy.
+It will also help accelerate local trade market and revitalises local economy.

 ## Links
 - Heroku